Richard Hutton Davies: British service

 He was appointed a divisional commander, with the rank of temporary major general, on 19 October 1914, and took command of the newly raised 20th (Light) Division at some point in September–October.
 This made him the first New Zealand officer to command a division in the war.
 On 18 February 1915, he was formally transferred to the British Army, and his rank of major general was made permanent.

-The 20th Division moved to France in July 1915, and he commanded it during a minor operation in September, but handed over command on 8 March 1916 due to ill-health.
+The 20th Division moved to France from England in July 1915, and he commanded it during a minor operation in September, but handed over command on 8 March 1916 due to ill-health.
 He was appointed to command a reserve centre at Cannock Chase, Staffordshire, where the arrival of elements of the New Zealand Rifle Brigade in September 1917 meant that he once again had the opportunity to command his own countrymen.
 He was relieved of command by Major-General Robert Wanless O'Gowan in March 1918, and on 9 May 1918, after a prolonged period of physical and mental ill health, he committed suicide at the Special Neurological Hospital for Officers, Kensington.
+He was buried in London at Brompton Cemetery.